The Experiment Digital

 PROGRAM DATES

-• The time commitment is 4 hours per week, but only 1 hour per week is synchronous online meeting time.
-The online meeting hour will be scheduled on a weekend (not during the weekday).
+• The time commitment is 2-4 asynchronous hours per week, and 1 hour per week is optional synchronous online meeting time.

 APPLICATION DEADLINE